mttcohack/Unleashing-Productivity-with-Copilot/README.md

 - Design a prompt using Copilot Studio and the AI Prompt Builder.

 **Task:**
-* Create a quiz in Copilot Studio.
-[Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio") Create a new prompt action.
+* Create a quiz in [Copilot Studio](https://copilotstudio.microsoft.com "Copilot Studio")
+* Create a new prompt action.
 Choose Model and adjust temperature setting.
-Test that the prompt works
+* Test that the prompt works
-Test the action, this should launch Microsoft Teams
+* Test the action, this should launch Microsoft Teams
 #### Resources

 - [Resource 1](https://aka.ms/learn-ai-builder-prompting-guide)